angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 primarily to facilitate Oracle piles, especially pass-the-turn piles.
 There's also a reduced number of rituals and more cantrips for consistency, encouraged by the reduced reliance on black mana.
-Clearly, Thassa's Oracle caused a substantial shift in the Doomsday world, even for those of us trying to Storm off.
+Clearly, Thassa's Oracle caused a substantial shift in the Doomsday world, even for those of us trying to storm off.

 I still think this list is a very reasonable option, and a good place to start